IDE Integrations

 Godot IDE

-Jenova Runtime transforms Godot Editor into a capable IDE, Allowing you to edit C++ Scripts, Compile, and Run them directly within Godot.
+Jenova Runtime transforms Godot Editor into a capable IDE, Allowing you to edit C++ Scripts, Compile and Run them directly within Editor.
 However, this cannot fully replace a powerful and feature-rich IDE like Visual Studio.

 To provide a comprehensive coding and debugging experience, Jenova Framework offers deep integration with Visual Studio 2017+ through a custom build system.
 Additionally, it supports external code editors such as Visual Studio Code (VSCode), NeoVim, Code::Blocks etc.